-11.4.1 HEI Partners
+11.4.1 HFI Partners

 Students who successfully complete the programme and who meet HEI entry and visa requirements will progress to HEI partner institutions.
 The College will perform its due diligence on its academic, legal, and financial standing to ensure that it is satisfied that the HEI partner does not present an undue risk to the College.
 The risks and opportunities attaching to working in collaboration with such HEI partners will be assessed and decided on at EMT meetings in the context of the College's strategic priorities as would any significant new business proposal on the proposal from AC in an academic context and the Chief Revenue Officer in a commercial context.
-Such risk will be scrutinised using UPOL003 UniHaven Risk Management Policy ...see also chapter 2, section 2.6.
+Such risk will be scrutinised using UPOL003 UniHaven Risk Management Policy Rev 1...see also chapter 2, section 2.6.
 The CEO approves all HEI collaborators at EMT with the Academic Director involved in EMT discussions that lead to such approvals.

-A Memorandum of Agreement (MoA) or Agency Agreement will be necessary to outline the duties, responsibilities, and non-responsibilities of each party in written agreement form including, but not limited to, conditional offer issue, confidentiality, data protection, academic standards for progression, and financial terms...see UDOC011 UniHaven Memorandum of Agreement as a sample only of such an agreement.
+A Memorandum of Understanding (MoU) and, if an MoU is not needed, a Memorandum of Agreement (MoA) or Agency Agreement will be necessary to outline the duties, responsibilities, and non-responsibilities of each party in written agreement form including, but not limited to, conditional offer issue, confidentiality, data protection, academic standards for progression, and financial terms...see UDOC011 UniHaven

+Memorandum of Agreement Rev 1.
 Such agreements must be signed by both parties before any formal programme or pathway advertisement, student recruitment, or programme delivery covered by such collaborations shall begin.
 Due diligence will be undertaken concerning the HEI's financial, legal, regulatory and educational standing in the country in which it operates.
 Annual reviews with HEI partners will be conducted via the HEI Partner Review Committee - see chapter 2, section 2.3.2.7 for terms of reference - with findings fed into the annual review process as outlined in chapter 12, section 12.3.5.